lumen-org/lumen/README.md

 This explains how to install and configure `lumen` and its dependencies.

-Note that `lumen` is build on top of the modelbase back-end](https://github.com/lumen-org/modelbase), which provides a SQL-like interface for querying models and its data.
+Note that `lumen` is build on top of the `modelbase` back-end](https://github.com/lumen-org/modelbase), which provides a SQL-like interface for querying models and its data.

 ## Requirements

-* `lumen` is a web application that requires access to a webservice instance of the Python3-based `modelbase` backend.
+* `lumen` is a web application that requires access to a web-service instance of the Python3-based `modelbase` backend.
 `lumen` allows a user to interactively compile data/model queries and visualize the queries results. `modelbase` does the computation and actually answers the queries.
-You can get `modelbase` [here](https://github.com/lumen-org/modelbase) where you also find information on how to set it up and run it as a webservice.
+You can get `modelbase` [here](https://github.com/lumen-org/modelbase) where you also find information on how to set it up and run it as a web-service.

 * `lumen` and `modelbase` need to be configured correctly with 'matching' settings.
 By default (both run locally on the same physical machine) this is the case and you do not need to change these settings:
   * hostname set in the configuration of `lumen` must match the actual hostname of `modelbase`.